slopezpereyra/slopezpereyra.github.io/_posts/2024-07-08-RanGraphGen.md

 \end{cases}
 $$

-If a sampled edge is a bridge, then the graph remains unchanged and $G_i = G_{i+1}$.
+If a sampled edge is a bridge, then the graph remains unchanged and
+$G_i =G_{i+1}$.
 The probability of this self-loop transition is:

 $$
 P(G_i \to G_i) = \frac{|B_i|}{m_i},
 $$

 where $B_i$ is the set of bridge edges at the current iteration and $m_i$ is the number of edges in $G_i$.

 Note that $B_i = \overline{E_i}$, which means:

 $$
 P(G \to G) = \frac{m_i - |E_i|}{m_i} = 1 - \frac{|E_i|}{m_i}.
 $$

 From this follows that the probability that an edge is successfully removed at iteration $i$ is $|E_i| / m_i$.

 Note that there are at most $n-1$ bridges in a connected graph with $n$ vertices, and this bound remains constant across iterations, so:

 $$
 P(\text{A bridge is chosen at iteration } i) \leq \frac{n-1}{m_i}.
 $$

 This bound is informative only when $m_i \gg n - 1$, since otherwise it approximates 1 and becomes trivial.
 Thus, it is informative for dense graphs and not for sparse ones.

 ### Stationary distribution

-Since the algorithm is unbiased, every connected graph $G \in \mathcal{C}\_{n, m}$ is equally likely to appear as the final output.
+Since the algorithm is unbiased, every connected graph
+$G \in \mathcal{C}\_{n,m}$ is equally likely to appear as the final output.
 This implies that the stationary distribution $\pi$ of the Markov chain is uniform over $\mathcal{C}\_{n, m}$:

 $$
 \pi(G) = \frac{1}{|\mathcal{C}\_{n, m}|}, \quad \forall G \in \mathcal{C}\_{n, m}.
 $$

 ### Irreducibility and aperiodicity

 The chain is **irreducible** in the sense that, starting from $K_n$, any connected graph with $m$ edges can eventually be reached by a sequence of valid edge removals.

 The chain is **aperiodic** because there is a positive probability of staying in the same state (when a bridge is sampled):

 $$
 P(G \to G) > 0 \quad \forall G \in \mathcal{C}\_{n, m}.
 $$